 Configure Inbound mail on Office 365 to reject non-EMS emails

 You should configure Office 365 to block any inbound email that does not originate from Email Security product.
-There are two options available discussed below.
-The option best suited to you depends on your environment and requirements.

 - Log in to the Office 365 Admin Center, and navigate to Admin Centers and then Exchange.